na-na-hi/renget/archive/hn3bd.md

 Characters: A list of minor and major characters that have been encountered in the story and have potential for development or mention in further story.
 List their names and how {{user}} knows the character.

-Events Today: a list of events that has happened in the story up until the latest chat entry.
+Events: a list of events that has happened in the story up until the latest chat entry.
 If a list previously exists, update it with new events.
 Don't leave any event out.
 Align the events with the chat history, making sure all events were recorded.
 Be more detailed when it comes to NSFW scenes.

 Scene: describe the scene {{user}} is currently in.
 Describe objects and characters (if applicable) that {{user}} can interact with, much like a Dungeon & Dragons GM would.